 Supervisors are strongly encouraged to promote Know Your U engagement for staff in their units and to consider ways to build these experiences into department/unit team building.
 The overall goal is to help our valuable staff learn about the exciting and transformational activities that occur across our institutions and to provide ways of enhancing pride in our workplaces.

-In February, employees got to join faculty member, actress, and director Missy Thibideaux-Thompson for a special mini-acting class.
+In February 2020, employees got to join faculty member, actress, and director Missy Thibideaux-Thompson for a special mini-acting class.
 Participants got to learn the basics of voice projection, movement, theater history, acting techniques, and how to put it all together to start ACTING.
 Missy talked about what it is like to present to a audience, her favorite roles, answered questions about theater life, how to get involved in productions here at UIS, and in all, taught us some valuable lessons about feeling silly and being ourselves.
-If you want to learn more about the UIS Theater department, visit their website https://www.uis.edu/theatre/.
+Learn more about the UIS Theater department.

 We missed having you there, but look below for all of the other events scheduled each month of the academic year!